sambadregmi/sambadregmi.github.io/_pages/cv.md

   * Working on sub-systems involving robotics, mechatronics, and precision mechanics, which involves understanding the functional requirements and deriving specifications.
   * Working with system architects in a multidiscipline project team to develop concepts, perform engineering analysis, and build and test prototypes.
 * **Quality Assurance and Maintenance Engineer**, Nepal Health Research Council, Nepal (June 2016 - June 2017)
-  * Involved in solving various issues related to the equipment for ECG and Sprirometry tests that were used in project "Prevalence of Chronic Diseases in Nepal"}
+  * Involved in solving various issues related to the equipment for ECG and Sprirometry tests that were used in project "Prevalence of Chronic Diseases in Nepal"
   * Coordinated with health workers and patients for smooth and effortless use of the devices

 Teaching and Mentoring Experience